ostroosma/dueca/README.md

 - The folder `udpcom` contains the code that links DUECA executables over a network.

-- The folder `inter` can connect multiple DUECA processes, similar to HLA or DIS.
+- The folder `inter` can (loosely or tightly) connect multiple DUECA processes, similar to how HLA or DIS work.
+You choose which channels need to be replicated across the DUECA simulations, and optionally whether timing should be synchronized.

 - The code generator for communicatable objects is in `pycodegen`.

-- With the `websock` addition DUECA can offer websocket communication.
+- With the `websock` addition DUECA can offer websocket communication, typically for connecting DUECA to external programs in python or running in a browser.
+In addition the websocket communication modules can provide a minimal web server, so you can fetch webpages and (javascript) code.

 - The `obs` folder contains build files for rpm-based or deb-based distributions.
 Currently building for Debian, Ubuntu, Fedora and